NodeWave-Engineering/table-to-xlsx/README.md

 # @nodewave/table-to-xlsx

-A lightweight Node.js package to convert HTML tables to Excel files with styling, handles merged cells, and customizable titles.
+A lightweight Node.js package to convert HTML tables to Excel files with styling, handles merged cells, and enhanced styling from HTML.

 ## This Package Depends on :
 - cheerio (https://www.npmjs.com/package/cheerio) (for html parsing)